.png)

 Lower East Side

-Put some respect on 134 Eldridge Street - this address has housed not one but two legendary New York speakeasies.
+This address has housed not one but two legendary New York speakeasies.
 The space was originally home to one of the original NYC neo-speakeasies, Milk & Honey before they moved uptown.
+Attaboy was opened by two veteran M&H bartenders carrying on the tradition.
+These days, they’re dishing out killer cocktails with a laid-back, lively ambiance.

 There’s no drink menu here.
 Instead, you simply tell the bartender what you like, and they create a bespoke concoction just for you.
-Drinks come served in everything from classic coups to whimsical tiki mugs – even a shark!.

 Where: 134 Eldridge St, New York, NY 10002